Letty/infovis-with-d3js/07_maps/07_maps.md

 * Projection
     * mapping the 3d model of the earth into 2d
-    * like finding the best representation where distortion bothers you not too much
+    * like finding the best representation where distortion [is good enough](https://upload.wikimedia.org/wikipedia/commons/f/f8/Netzentwuerfe.png) for the topic
     * define: translate, center point of the projection, and the scale of the map

 ```